Services Provided

 Psychiatric Medication Evaluation and Management

-CAPS does not offer assessments for ADHD or learning disabilities.
+We do not see students just for stimulant prescriptions and do not do ADHD assessments or assess learning disabilities.
 We can try to help you find providers in the area that do, or you can contact the Office of Accessible Education for referrals as well.

 Referrals to Off-Campus Providers